 Big thanks to Brenda for her article, I hope you all enjoyed it as much as I did.
 As a dabbler of poetry myself I found those tips to be really helpful.

-If you enjoyed this article or any other on this blog, give them a like or consider following The Eternal Scribbler.
+If you enjoyed this article or any other on this blog, give them a ‘like’.
 I upload new posts on Fridays 18:30 BST (usually) and as you can see we have some great guest bloggers to that can often pop up mid-week.

 Any questions drop me a comment.
 Any suggestions for articles, you can either leave it in a comment or use the Submit A Tutorial link 🙂